 A varied whole-food vegan diet is perfectly capable of providing for all of our nutritional needs except for B12 and the sunshine vitamin D.

-Low levels of B12 are contained in mushrooms, nori seaweed, algae, chlorella, and fermented foods – but in general it is the only nutrient that you can’t reliably obtain through plant foods besides vitamin D.
+Low levels of B12 are contained in mushrooms (see also our review of Meati Foods), nori seaweed, algae, chlorella, and fermented foods – but in general it is the only nutrient that you can’t reliably obtain through plant foods besides vitamin D.

 Thus it is very important to supplement with B12; a deficiency may result in serious consequences including anemia, fatigue, nervous system issues, breathlessness, vision difficulties, dementia, and more.